 The SSA will want to not only see the medical information documenting the condition that causes your disability, but you would also have to show how your disability impedes or prevents you from being able to work.
 The SSA recognizes certain conditions as disabilities in the Disability Evaluation Under Social Security.
 This publication is also known as the Blue Book.
 The SSA recognizes both physical impairments and and mental health disorders.

 If you have one of the conditions covered by the Blue Book you will still need to demonstrate that you are unable to do the work you did before becoming disabled and that you are unable to do any other work.
 You will also need to show that your disability will last longer than one year, or even lead to death.

-If your condition does not appear in the Blue Book you can still receive benefits if you can show that your condition prevents you from working or being able to take on alternative employment as with conditions listed in the Blue Book.
-Yow will also need to show the SSA that your condition is equal in severity the the conditions listed in the Blue Book.
+If your condition does not appear in the Blue Book you can still receive benefits if you can show that your condition prevents you from working or being able to take on alternative employment.
+Yow will also need to show the SSA that your condition is equal in severity to the conditions listed in the Blue Book.